Minneapolis Garden Lease Program

 - Determine if you qualify as a community or market garden and review the different lease requirements in the table below.

-- Fill out a garden request form.
-Requests are currently being considered on a rolling basis, first come, first served.
+- Complete a garden request form.
+The 2021 priority application will be open beginning on January 19, 2021.
 If your request is approved, you will work with City staff to complete the lease requirements, detailed in the lease application packet.

 |Qualify as an eligible garden group|